-I was looking for a suitable meter to replace gluco RX1 that had a fancy USB with no supporting software.
+I was looking for a suitable meter to replace gluco RX1 that was powered by USB with no supporting software.
 I wanted something that was going to take my blood sugars and consumables and price was a factor.
 So, I found a blood glucose monitor on the Kinetik Wellbeing website that had a reduced cost compared to its competitors and has proved to be very reliable.

-To be honest, the primary reason was the cost.
-The blood gluco RX was extremely expensive for just 50 strips, whereas the Kinetik Wellbeing monitor I saw was partnered with St John Ambulance which prompted me to trust the product more, and for a lighter cost.
+The primary reason for choosing this Blood Glucose Monitor was the cost.
+The blood gluco RX was extremely expensive for just 50 strips, whereas the Kinetik Wellbeing monitor was available for a lighter cost.
+I also liked the fact that Kinetik Wellbeing work in partnership with St John Ambulance which prompted me to trust the product more.

-Kinetik’s customer service was impeccable.
+Kinetik’s customer service is impeccable.
 James was amazing, helpful and sent me out some new test strips and control solution so that I could validate the meter.
-I had thought my machine was faulty, but it was environmental factors.
-After addressing my problem with a solution, James’s personable and friendly nature continued, and I was taken aback (in a good way) by the customer service levels.
+I was taken aback (in a good way) by the customer service levels.
 Being put at ease was exactly what I needed as I was coming to the end of one batch of strips!
 I now shop with Kinetik every time.
 The blood glucose monitor I have returns a figure of 145/80 which is exactly what I expect.
 I couldn’t be more pleased.

 What would have happened in the event of NOT purchasing a blood glucose monitor you can use from home?